dark-lion-jp/light-level-2025/README.md

 If a non-colliding block is above the target block and its appearance obstructs the text, the light level will be shown above the visual.

+### Caching

+This mod caches information about block positions and the text to be rendered, storing it in memory for faster access.

+By setting the cache update frequency in frames, the update rate automatically adjusts based on FPS — updating more frequently in high-FPS environments and less frequently in low-FPS ones.

+You can change the update frequency via `cache/update_interval_frames` in the config file.

 ### Culling

 This mod does not render the light level for a target block that is invisible to the player.